WSVN: Bob Clayton

 WCKT's local programming extended beyond newscasts.
 Bob Clayton was a charter on-air staffer in 1956 and was teamed with Corine Gustafson to host the early-afternoon talk show Your Biscayne Host.
 Gustafson left the station in October, prompting a succession of guest co-hosts in an audition process before Sue Lawton was chosen as a replacement.
 Clayton's duties were not limited to entertainment, as he teamed with newsman Charles Harrison to interview ten Hungarian refugees following the country's recent revolution for a special half-hour program.
 By May 1957, Clayton began hosting Movie 7, a daily showcase of Metro-Goldwyn-Mayer (MGM) films recently purchased by the station.
 Competing against Chuck Zink's Popeye Playhouse on WTVJ and The Mickey Mouse Club on WPST-TV, Clayton's friendly demeanor proved to be a hit among viewers and was voted one of the best local TV personalities in a Herald readers' poll.
 Clayton also hosted the Sunday night movie MGM Theater sponsored by a local mattress company and acquired rights to the rest of MGM's 300-title film library in April 1958.
 A popular twice-weekly segment of Movie 7 focused on pet adoption.
 Clayton teamed up with fellow announcer Don Barber for The Don and Bob Show, a late-morning daily comedy show that eventually moved to Saturday late-nights, but ended production at the start of 1962 due to low ratings.

 Clayton played a bell captain in the 1960 Jerry Lewis movie The Bellboy, filmed at the Fountainbleu Hotel in Miami Beach; Lewis cast him later that year for the unsold television pilot Permanent Waves.
 After a viewer referred Clayton to their daughter—a talent agent in New York City—Clayton was cast as host for the ABC game show Make a Face, which WPST-TV carried locally starting on October 2, 1961.
-It was originally assumed that Clayton would leave Miami for New York, but Clayton arranged to commute between both cites by airplane every two weeks, filming Movie 7 interstitials and commercials in advance.
+It was originally assumed that Clayton would leave Miami for New York, but Clayton arranged to commute between both cities by airplane every two weeks, filming Movie 7 interstitials and commercials in advance.
 Make a Face was canceled the following March when ABC was obligated to honor a financial commitment for another game show, but Clayton kept his WCKT duties.
 Clayton moved back to Miami in 1963 as Barber's replacement for the station's midday program, which was reformatted to be like NBC's Today.
 By the end of the year, Hugh Downs recruited Clayton as announcer for the NBC game show Concentration, which Downs hosted; the two had been friends dating back to when NBC's Tonight Starring Jack Paar, which Downs announced, originated from Miami Beach.
 Initially resuming the practice of filming interstitials for Movie 7 and the Saturday morning children's show Bobsville for weeks in advance, Movie 7 was dropped for The Mike Douglas Show by May 1965, and Clayton relinquished Bobsville by that September.